En vei på flate Jæren. Grønne marker med jordbruksområde og blå himmel.

 Rent an electric vehicle

-Several rental companies offer electric cars or hybrid cars to their guests, i.e. Avis and Hertz.
-Search for electric cars and hybrids at Avis, or try Hertz's Green Collection.
+Several rental companies offer electric cars or hybrid cars to their guests, i.e. Hertz.
+Search for electric cars and hybrids and try Hertz's Green Collection.

 Read also: